seemethere/terriblecode/content/blog/deploying-static-sites-with-ssl.md

 > *NOTE*: [A primer on Git hooks may be needed](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks)

 So all of the magic of being able to do a `git push live` is located in a file called `post-recieve`.
-Basically what git does is run `post-recieve` as a shell file after receiving files through a `git push`.
+Basically, what git does is run `post-recieve` as a shell command after receiving files through a `git push`.

 For our scenario we'll assume that after a push we want three things to happen:

 1. Rebuild our static site
-* Deploy our static site to the `/public` directory (if the rebuild passes)
+2. Deploy our static site to the `/public` directory (if the rebuild passes)
-* Launch a container that serves `/public` to the outside world with SSL
+3. Launch a container that serves `/public` to the outside world with SSL
   * noop if the container is already running

 The `post-receive` script for terriblecode.com looks like: